GryphonRacingFSAE/Discord-Bot/README.md

 ### ESP32 Config

-1. Navigate to the `esp32/door-sensor/src` folder.
+1. Navigate to the `esp32/door-sensor/src` folder
-2. Rename `config-example.h` to `config.h`.
+2. Rename `config-example.h` to `config.h`
 3. Replace placeholders with the actual values:
-    - Set `WIFI_SSID` to the WiFi network name (SSID).
+    - Set `WIFI_SSID` to the WiFi network name (SSID)
-    - Set `WIFI_PASSWORD` to the WiFi network password.
+    - Set `WIFI_PASSWORD` to the WiFi network password
-    - Set `SERVER_URL` to the URL where the server is hosted.
+    - Set `SERVER_URL` to the URL where the server is hosted
-4. Save and close the `config.h` file.
+4. Save and close the `config.h` file
-5. Upload the modified code to the ESP32.
+5. Upload the modified code to the ESP32

 ### Build + Run